-- Intended conditions of use (generic): Manufacture and process for use as a water reducible resin, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN. - Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none. - Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are reasonably foreseen conditions of use and found none.
+Intended conditions of use (generic): Manufacture for use as an adhesive, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

+Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.

+Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are reasonably foreseen conditions of use and found none.

 Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below.
 Although EPA estimated that the new chemical substance could be very persistent, the new chemical substance has low potential for bioaccumulation, such that repeated exposures are not expected to be cumulative.
-Based on EPA's TSCA New Chemicals Program Chemical Category for Alkoxysilanes2 and test data on analogous chemical substances, EPA estimates that the chemical substance has low environmental hazard and potential for the following human health hazards: irritation and developmental toxicity.
-EPA concludes that the new chemical substance
+Based on physical-chemical properties and test data on analogous chemical substances, EPA estimates that the chemical substance has moderate environmental hazard and potential for the following human health hazards: lung effects due to surfactancy.
+EPA concludes that the new chemical substance is not likely to present an unreasonable risk